Note

 Laboratoire Arago, Banyuls-Sur-Mer, France

-Page: Tree of Life Cephalopod Cornea Authored by Richard E. Young, Michael Vecchione, and Katharina M. Mangold (1922-2003).
+Page: Tree of Life Cephalopod Corneas and eye lids Authored by Richard E. Young, Michael Vecchione, and Katharina M. Mangold (1922-2003).
 The TEXT of this page is licensed under the Creative Commons Attribution-NonCommercial License - Version 3.0.
 Note that images and other media featured on this page are each governed by their own license, and they may or may not be available for reuse.
 Click on an image or a media link to access the media data window, which provides the relevant licensing information.
 For the general terms and conditions of ToL material reuse and redistribution, please see the Tree of Life Copyright Policies.

 close box